NOTE: Q1-8 are the same as Q19-26 on June 18 Foundation Paper 3

 WORKING:

-There is some parts not included under the graph when we calculated the area of the shapes A,BA,B and CC
+There is some parts not included under the graph when we calculated the area of the shapes A,B and C

 So, the answer to part (a) is an underestimate.